EDITORIALS

 This is why many teams start with spreadsheets, because they're simple and fast.
 The problem with spreadsheets isn't the lightweight approach; it's that they become hard to manage when you're testing across multiple configurations, tracking results over time, or need several people testing simultaneously.
 Tools like Testpad sit in that sweet spot – lightweight like a spreadsheet, but built specifically for testing so you don't hit those collaboration and tracking limitations.

-Agile emphasises whole-team quality.
+Agile emphasizes whole-team quality.
 That means developers, product managers, and other team members all contribute to testing – not just dedicated QA people.

 Your testing tool needs to support this.
 Can multiple people test at the same time?
 Can developers quickly see what's already been checked before they start testing their feature?
 Can product managers review test results without needing a walkthrough of the system?
 If your tool requires everyone to become a testing expert just to participate, you've added a bottleneck that slows down the collaborative feedback loop agile depends on.